foerstner-lab/gffpandas/docs/source/tutorial.rst

 filter_feature_of_type
 ======================
 | For this method the requested feature-type has to be given as argument.
-A filtered data frame will be then returned containing only the entries of the given feature-type.
+A processed data frame will then be returned containing only the entries of the given feature-type.

 For example:
 ::